GPMarchDev/Gavin_Learns_Tech/content/posts/my-eleventh-log.md

 At SBU I am currently working on getting a job on campus, and I am planning on joining the IEEE club do get more experience with electrical engineering.
 Speeking of which, I am planning a little EE project involving making a whack-a-mole inspired game with a raspberry pi.
 I also launched a little PC Building business which I will get some money with.

-All my professors are awesome as well, my CS professor is really funny and my Calculus II professor is exceptionally outgoing.
+All my professors are awesome as well, my CS professor is really funny, and my Calculus II professor is exceptionally outgoing.

 ## Blog Updates???